iCare Housing - Keeping you in your family home

 - We are a non-profit regulated Approved Housing Body, we are here to help homeowners to stay in their family homes.

 - For families, in mortgage arrears who are eligible for social housing and have been deemed unsustainable by their lenders, mortgage to rent through iCare Housing allows you to remain in your family home uninterrupted as our tenant. iCare Housing will purchase your home from your lender to ensure you stay living in your home.
-We offer you the opportunity to buy your home back from us at the price we paid for it irrespective of what its value is when you wish to buy it back from us.
+We offer you the opportunity to buy your home back from us at the price we paid plus costs for it irrespective of what its value is when you wish to buy it back from us.

 What is Mortgage to Rent?

 - Mortgage to Rent (MTR) is a Government Initiative to help homeowners who are at risk of losing their homes due to mortgage arrears.

 - Under the MTR Scheme, you will voluntarily surrender ownership of your home to your lender. iCare Housing will buy your home from your lender and you become a tenant of iCare Housing in your own home.
 It is important that you give careful consideration to your participation in the scheme, while you will remain in your family home iCare Housing will own the property and you will be our tenant.